 Besides coffee, Thinking Cup offers a number of great breakfast dishes, along with a few lunch sandwiches.
 They offer a good sized selection of gluten-free fare including a seasonal flourless chocolate torte and chocolate chip cookies.
 Vegans will love the chia seed pudding!
 Dietary restrictions aside, their macaroons are outstanding!

 One location is just steps away from Boston Common, and thus, a perfect stop for a light breakfast and coffee before strolling around this gorgeous iconic city attraction.
 The Newbury Street location is more spacious with a wonderful (although very busy) outdoor patio.
-If you can score a seat, the patio is the perfect place to kick back, enjoy the mild weather, and people watch.
+If you can score a seat, the patio is the perfect place to kick back, enjoy the mild spring and fall weather, and people watch.

 - Location: Providence, Rhode Island